garrenc/adv-crm/README.md

 This is a basic CRM project structure with:

-- Flutter frontend for cross-platform mobile and desktop applications
+- Flutter frontend for cross-platform mobile, desktop and web applications
 - Laravel backend providing API endpoints
-- SQLite database for data storage
 - Standard Laravel authentication and user management

 ## License